CatAndCastle/WellOfMemories/README.md

 | **TOTAL**         |          |              |                       | **$0.154**           |

 *assume an average video = 15 chapters with 10 photos/chapter
+**assume all the slides render on the first try

 ## Limitations ##
 * Lambda: allows up to 1000 concurrent lambda functions at a time.
-* DynamoDB: 5 reads/writes per second.
-May need to increase the writes settings.
+* DynamoDB: 5 reads, 10 writes per second.
+May need to increase the number of writes, or have it scale dynamically based on your traffic.